ibpsa2017/ibpsa2017.github.io/README.md

 * GitHub and GitHub Pages are wonderful places to host and share material for _ad hoc_ events such as conferences and short projects
 * Anything can be simulated [hacked] - including conferences...
 * Where will the Sun be is a very old question
-* Current responses are to be found everywhere under the Sun - including the app ture
+* Current responses are to be found everywhere under the Sun - including the app store
 * Code is surprisingly idiosyncratic
 * Even good code may have incomprehensible variables and other insane quirks
 * EPW files are amazing.
 Getting them is another issue